mf1024/mf1024.github.ioo/_posts/2019-06-22-Create-Pytorch-Datasets-and-Dataloaders.markdown

 ![thumb](/img/dataloader/thumb1.png)

-In this post I will tell about Pytorch Datasets and DataLoaders.
-As an example I will create Dataset from folder of images.
+In this post, I will tell about Pytorch Datasets and DataLoaders.
+As an example, I will create Dataset from a folder of images.
 This solution would work for ImageNet as well as OpenImage dataset as long as it would have the required folder structure.

-[Here is gist link](https://gist.github.com/mf1024/a9199a325f9f7e98309b19eb820160a7) to the Dataset implementation which I will use troughout this post.
+[Here is gist link](https://gist.github.com/mf1024/a9199a325f9f7e98309b19eb820160a7) to the Dataset implementation which I will use throughout this post.

 ## Raw data preparation